greenhas/ict302_fall24/content/aggregation_documentation.md

 tags = ["example","content aggregation"]
 +++

+All code needs to be added to the *front matter* at the beginning of the post–that is, between the two sets of `+++` before you get to the "main content" of the post.

 ## author

 Add yourself as `author` to all of your posts with the following code: